RelativelyFine/BetterDiscordAddons-AutoTranslate/README.md

-# What this offers:
+# What this fork offers:
-This fork aims at supporting automatic translation of incoming messages.
+This fork aims at supporting automatic translation of incoming messages within the "Translator" plugin.
 TODO:
 - Everything :P